dgleba/392dkr/README.md

 This repo creates a minimal docker system of mysql backend on external network, demonstrate function using php .

+# Note

+These instructions are a work in progress.

+There are readme.md, instructions.md, and notes.md in this series of repos and subfolders.

 ## Installation:

 To run it: